Kodi can be run on many hardware platforms from an android TV box to a Smartphone.

-The minimum requirements to run Kodi are a Dual Core 2.0 GHz CPU, 1 GB of RAM, and 3D render capable video card.
+The minimum requirements to run Kodi are a Dual Core 2.0 GHz CPU, 2GB of RAM, and 3D render capable video card.

-Of course the faster the CPU and more RAM the better Kodi will run.
+Of course, the faster the CPU and more RAM the better Kodi will run.

-Top 5 Devices To Run KODI From 2017
+Top 5 Devices To Run Kodi On

-Old Desktop or Laptop Computer
+- Old Desktop or Laptop Computer